Stars Coffee, anyone? Starbucks successor opening in Russia

 The departure of these companies was a psychological blow to Russians who had become used to the comforts of Western-style consumer culture.
 But Russian entrepreneurs saw opportunity in suddenly unoccupied stores.

-Former McDonald's outlets are reopening and attracting sizable crowds under the name Vkusno -- i Tochka.
-Though the name doesn't roll off the tongue easily and is a little awkward to translate (roughly: It's Tasty -- Period), the menu is a testament to imitation being the most sincere form of flattery.
+Former McDonald's outlets are reopening and attracting sizable crowds under the name Vkusno -- I Tochka.
+Though the name doesn't roll off the tongue easily and is a little awkward to translate (roughly: It's Tasty -- Period), the menu is a testament to imitation being the sincerest form of flattery.

-Yunus Yusupov, a popular rap artist who uses the stage name Timati, and restaurateur Anton Pinsky partnered to buy the Starbucks assets and took the imitation strategy a step further by giving the operation an English-language name.
+Yunus Yusupov, a popular rap artist who uses the stage name Timati, and restaurateur Anton Pinsky partnered to buy the Starbucks assets, then took the imitation strategy a step further by giving the operation an English-language name.

 While the close resemblance of the new operations to their predecessors could be seen as riding someone else's inspiration and effort, the Starbucks and McDonald's successors also fit a national-pride concept.
 Since Russia was walloped by sanctions and foreign pullouts, officials frequently assert that Russia will overcome by relying on its own resources and energies.